Working in the field

-We are looking for people that want to commit to multiple missions.
+We are looking for people that want to commit to multiple missions and a long-term career in humanitarian aid.
 Hiring and training an employee is a major investment for MSF and we want to hire expats who want to grow within the organisation.

 With at least two years of professional experience